amplab/docker-scripts/README.md

 switch
 	lxcbr0
 enabled.
 For running Docker on Mac and Windows see [the docs](http://docs.docker.io).
+Also tested inside the VirtualBox Tiny Core Linux VirtualBox VM for Docker on Mac.

 Note: the earlier version of the scripts had problems with newer versions of Docker (0.7).
 If you encounter issues please pull the